 Best private dining rooms for work events in Edinburgh

 When it comes to organising a venue to host colleagues or clients it’s important to strike just the right vibe.
 You’ll most likely want something fairly smart, a place with attentive service and great food, not to mention an impressive wine list.
 The below are a few of our favourite private dining rooms for hosting work events in, although that doesn’t mean they’re not great for other things too.

-If it’s high end food you’re after then Wedgwood the Restaurant is perfect.
-Chef Patron Paul Wedgwood is passionate about Scottish ingredients, foraging many of the unusual wild elements on the menu himself.
-A unique atmosphere is created at Wedgwood the Restaurant thanks to their policy of never ‘turning’ tables.
-They don’t book guests in for time slots, rather a full evening, so expect a leisurely pace and attentive service as you make your way through a menu that includes dishes such as wood pigeon with haggis, neeps and tatties and Inverness-shire Roe dear tartare with salted elderberries, cured egg yolk and sorrel.
+What: If it’s high end food you’re after then Wedgwood the Restaurant is perfect.
+Chef patron Paul Wedgwood is passionate about Scottish ingredients, foraging many of the unusual wild elements on the menu himself.
+Wedgwood doesn’t book guests in for time slots, rather a full evening, so expect a leisurely pace and attentive service as you make your way through a menu that includes dishes such as wood pigeon with haggis, neeps and tatties and Inverness-shire Roe dear tartare with salted elderberries, cured egg yolk and sorrel.
 The private dining area here is semi-private with access to the main room, so something to keep in mind depending on the event.